Remote Work Glossary

 For example, failure to deposit the correct amount of employment taxes in the US leads to a penalty of up to 15% of your unpaid deposit, depending on the number of days your deposit is late or how long it’s been since the IRS sent you a notice.
 This Failure to Deposit penalty affects employers who don’t submit their tax deposits on time, accurately, and through the right method.

-Integrating your payroll system with Human Resource Information Software (HRIS) ensures consistency in employee data across platforms, and it also offers data insights regarding workforce planning, diversity and inclusion, and salaries.
+For example, integrating your payroll system with Human Resource Information Software (HRIS) ensures consistency in employee data across platforms, and it also offers data insights regarding workforce planning, diversity and inclusion, and salaries.
 With finance and accounting software integrations, you gain greater transparency and accuracy over spending, bookkeeping, and financial planning.
 Without proper integrations, it’s easy to get lost in different platforms while losing time and accurate data insights in the process.

 See also: 20 Best Payroll Integrations for Accounting, HR, and More